club-soda/club-soda-guide/README.md

 title and clicking that link will take you to the appropriate site with a search made for the brand of that drink on that site.
 Admins have the ability to add a discount code that displays underneath links for DryDrinker and WiseBartender using the options available at `/admin/discount_codes`.
+Each discount code can only apply to one retailer so if you wanted to give DryDrinker and WiseBartender the same code you would need to create the code twice (once for DD and once for WB).

 To add a retailer not included in the 'New brand' form list go to `/admin/retailers/new`.
 There you can fill in the details of your new retailer.